SrujanKumar-K/Blogpost/Solarmarker/README.md

 #### Dynamic

-Running the sample inside flare VM, it spawns multiple powershell windows in hidden mode and in parallel execute an MSI installer of a legitimate PDF program to avoid the user attention.
+After executing, it spawns multiple powershell windows in hidden mode and in parallel execute an MSI installer of a legitimate PDF program to avoid the user attention.

 ![d1](https://user-images.githubusercontent.com/71969773/176131509-97eaf71f-e2d9-469d-8759-d3108bcbb2e2.PNG)
 |:--:|